RSI1 is not a new issue, why I am writing about this now?

 The Switch allows you to take one of the best games ever made with you, but it’s heavy and Joy-Con controls are tiny, if you have moderate or large hands, your fingers are crippled.

-Like laptops introduced new ergonomic challenges, iPad introduces even more challenges, when working for an extended period time, we use elevation docks, external screens. iPad can be used in many more new ways and it’s your job to take care of your body, maintaining natural wrist position and healthy posture.
+Like laptops introduced new ergonomic challenges, the iPad introduces even more challenges, when working for an extended time, we use elevation docks, external screens. iPad can be used in many more new ways and it’s your job to take care of your body, maintaining natural wrist position and healthy posture.

 - Choose a smartphone with a small screen.